hapax/hapax.github.io/assets/simple-physics.md

 So, imagine a sphere moving through a fluid, e.g. a [Bathysphere](https://en.wikipedia.org/wiki/Bathysphere) sinking to the ocean floor.
+(You can explore this example in Exercise 2.)
 In realistic fluids, nearby layers of flow like to stick together and will resist *shearing* forces which pull them apart.
 Dragging an object through a fluid takes work because the fluid shears as